GALA-X-Y/WordStats/README.md

 - frequency of a given word/expression
 - total number of words and paragraphs

-Furthermore, **Word Stats** provides users customizable result return methods :
+Furthermore, **Word Stats** provides users with customizable result return methods :
 - append results in original text file
 - output results in another text file